NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Problem Setting

-The system prompt $\mathcal{S}$ encodes task instructions and privacy/safety directives, while $\mathcal{C}$ may contain user- or application-specific information retrieved at inference time.

-\textbf{Information Profile and Privacy Directives.} The agent has access (via $\mathcal{C}$) to a sensitive information profile of a data subject, $\mathcal{I} \triangleq \{(a_i, v_i)\}_{i=1}^n$, where each $a_i$ denotes an attribute (e.g., \texttt{diagnosis}) and $v_i$ its value (e.g., \texttt{cancer}).
-In this paper, admissible disclosures is modeled using the framework of \emph{contextual integrity}, thus, whether disclosing an attribute is permissible depends on contextual transmission parameters, including the \emph{role} of the user $\mathcal{U}$.
+\textbf{Information Profile and Privacy Directives.} The agent has access (via $\mathcal{C}$) to a sensitive information profile $\mathcal{I} \triangleq \{(a_i, v_i)\}_{i=1}^n$, where $a_i$ is an attribute (e.g., \texttt{diagnosis}) and $v_i$ its value (e.g., \texttt{cancer}).
+Admissible disclosure is modeled using \emph{contextual integrity}: permissibility depends on contextual transmission parameters, including the user role $\mathcal{U}$.
 Let $\mathcal{R}$ denote the space of roles (e.g., \texttt{doctor}, \texttt{insurance\_agent}).
-We define a privacy directive $\psi:\mathcal{I}\times \mathcal{R} \to \{0,1\}$ such that
+We define a privacy directive